-Robotic fish, cabbages, an electronic tuba and a self-guiding robot were just some of the highlights of this year's Engineering Project Showcase event held on the University's campus.
+Robotic fish, cabbages, an electronic tuba and a self-guiding robot were just some of the highlights of this year's Student Project Showcase event held on the University's campus.

-Proud students from the School of Engineering, Computing and Mathematics found themselves the centre of focus at the University's Engineering Project Showcase Day.
+Proud students from the School of Engineering, Computing and Mathematics found themselves the centre of focus at the University's Student Project Showcase Day.

 Celebrating the impressive work of our engineering students and the diverse range of research and development projects they undertake, the event allowed students to demonstrate their exciting creations to external visitors from industry, fellow students and members of academic staff, and discuss their plans for the future.